vismantic-ohtuprojekti/qualipy/docs/utilities.rst

 Utilities
 *********

-Utilities contain class and functions which are used by many filters as helpers.
+Utilities contain classes and functions which are used by many filters as helpers.

 .. toctree::
    :titlesonly: